cylc/cylc-admin/docs/proposal-spawn-on-d.md

   - If they can't, query the database for previous-flow outputs (and: how to know when/if we can stop doing this?)
-- But I'm not convinced it is really needed, and in any case lack of this should be a blocker for SoD
+- But I'm not convinced it is really needed, and in any case lack of this should not be a blocker for SoD
-  - As-is this proposal is still a massive improvement on SoS reflow (less intervention is needed, and it is straightfoward and consistent)
+  - SoD reflow is a massive improvement on SoS reflow as-is (less intervention is needed, and it is straightfoward and consistent)

 Semantically, SoD reflow as described here is really just a generalisation of